RLOpenCatalyst/catdocs/Catalyst/source/orgSettings.rst

 Organization Setup
 ^^^^^^^^^^^^^^^^^^

 To start using RL Catalyst, the first step is to setup an organization.
-While you setup an organization in RL Catalyst, you should also set up the Business Groups and Projects.
+While you setup an organization in RLCatalyst, you should also set up the Business Groups and Projects under the organization .
+An organization can have multiple Business Groups and each Business Group can have multiple Projects

 .. _organization-setup: